-6. (1) A person is guilty of an offence if he carries on any Relevant Business in or from St. Helena unless he is authorised to do so by a licence granted under this Ordinance authorising him to carry on that type of business:
+6. (1) Subject to subsection (2A), it is an offence for a person to carry on any relevant business in or from St Helena unless authorised to do so by a licence granted under this Ordinance authorising the person to carry on that type of business.